EarthObservationSimulator/orbitpy/docs/module_grid.rst

          >> 4
          >> GridPoint(latitude=[50.0, 50.0], longitude=[-110, -102.088])

 3. Writing data to a file.
+The ``Grid`` object ``filepath`` instance variable is updated to respective file-location.
    Note the ``GridOutputInfo`` object which is returned.
-This object stores metadata about the grid data
-   (such as location of output file, grid-id, etc).
+This object stores metadata about the grid data (such as location of output file, grid-id, etc).

    .. code-block:: python